 1968 - 610 Golf Course Road, Morganton NC.
 Architect unknown.
 Sold in 2014 to Lynn S. and Michael Brown.

-1968 - The Benjamin F. White Senior House, 110 Maluli Drive, Oxford.
+1968 - The Benjamin F. White Sr. House, 110 Maluli Drive, Oxford NC.
 Architect unknown.
 Deeded to heirs.
 Sold in 2009 to Kitty M. and Ronald R. Roberts Sr. Deeded in 2013 to Carol Strother.
 Sold in 2020 to Amy Rae and Wykia Shante Macon.

 1969 - The W. R. Isom House, 30 Windsong Place, Whispering Pines NC.
-Designed by architect Stephen R. Isom for his parents.
+Designed by Stephen R. Isom for his parents.
 Commissioned 1968.
 Sold around 1980 to Robert T. and Anne B. Allen.
 Sold in 2008 to Steven Kartholl.
 Sold in 2013 to Davis Stone.
 Sold in 2015 to Samuel L. and Lucy Grist III.
 Sold in 2020 to Ruben A. Toral.

-Around 1970 - The Lee and Mary Jane Russo House, aka the Futuro House, 52232 N Carolina 12, Frisco, NC.
-One of about 40 built by Finnish architect Matti Suuronen.
+Around 1970 - The Lee and Mary Jane Russo House, aka the Futuro House, 52232 NC Highway 12, Frisco NC.
+One of about 40 designed by Finnish architect Matti Suuronen.
 Extensively damaged in a storm.
-The Russo's saw The Futuro House in the The Last Whole Earth Catalog and ordered it.
+The Russos saw The Futuro House in the The Last Whole Earth Catalog and ordered it.
 Their Futuro was transported from New Jersey in two halves on a flatbed truck in 1972.
 A local builder helped assemble the Futuro along with friends and family.
-The Russo's used the Futuro as a holiday homeuntil 1983.
-Donated to the local fire department.
+The Russos used the Futuro as a holiday home.
+Donated in 1983 to the local fire department.
 They were going to burn the Futuro and use it as part of a training exercise but instead it was raffled off and moved to Frisco NC.
-Sold to John O'Brien in the late 1980's.
+Sold to John O'Brien in the late 1980s.
 Sold to James Bagwell.
 Sold in 2012 to Leroy Reynolds.
 Destroyed in a fire on October 19, 2022.
 Video.

 Around 1974 - The Ernest A. and Suzanne L. (Sue) Anderson House, near Grandfather Mountain NC.
 Designed by Mike Tribble of Charlotte.
 Sold to Lawrence C. Hendricks in 2006.
 No address.
 Do you know where it is?

-1975 - The Robbie and W. Kent Cooper House, 106 Cypress, Pine Knoll Shores NC.
+1975 - The Robbie and W. Kent Cooper House, 106 Cypress Drive, Pine Knoll Shores NC.
 Designed by Robbie Cooper.
 Includes a guest house.
 Sold in 2005 to niece Frances W. Marshall and husband Francis S. Carson.
 Sold in 2012 to David Lee Tucker.

-1976 - The Gordon E. Burns, Jr. House, 2225 Airport Road, Whispering Pines NC.
-Designed by Gordon E. Burns, Jr, who co-designed the Southern Pines Airport across the street.
+1976 - The Gordon E. Burns Jr. House, 2225 Airport Road, Whispering Pines NC.
+Designed by Gordon E. Burns Jr, who co-designed the Southern Pines Airport across the street.
 There were multiple sales/owner combinations by the Burns family.
 Sold in 1993 to Larry and Peggy Dunham.
 Sold in 1996 to Peggy Dunham, as of 1997 Peggy B. Schaffer.
 There is an architectural model of the house which has no information on the architect.
 Went into foreclosure in 2011.
-Sold in 2012 to TCC Vanderbuilt LLC.
+Sold in 2012 to TCC Vanderbuilt, LLC.
 Sold in 2013.
 Sold in 2018 to Neal Kanneberg.

 1978 - 490 Black Mountain Lane, Franklin NC.
 Architect unknown.
 Sold to Emelyn P. Brown.
 Sold in 1993 to Jacqueline Romanski.
 Sold in 2013 to Edward Kirsh.

-1983 - The Mel M. and Ilona Emde House, 225 Linden, Pinehurst NC.
+1983 - The Mel M. and Ilona Emde House, 225 Linden Road, Pinehurst NC.
 Architect unknown.
 Sold in 1986 to William and Jeannette Gael Sheehan.
 Sold in 1994 to Jeannette Gael Trust.
 Sold in 2008 to Tommy B. and Bruce G. McDonnell.
 Sold in 2010 to Tommy B. McDonnell.

-1984 - The Samuel Wornom Residence, 1520 Tomberlin, Sanford NC.
+1984 - The Samuel Wornom Residence, 1520 Tomberlin Road, Sanford NC.
 Designed by Derrell Mullins of Mullins-Sherman in Sanford.
 Built by John William Brown with carpenters Lawton Maddox and Gene McNeil.
-Like most Modernist houses in small communities, the locals referred to it as a "monstrosity" but have warmed to it over the years.
 A new roof was added in 2011.
-As of 2011, still owned by the Wornoms.
+Sold in 2015 to Nicole and Tim Allen.

 1986 - The Alice E. and James E. Neader Sr. House, 830 St. Cloud Drive, Statesville NC.
 Sold in 2005 to Gladys F. and Fredrick L. Harris.
 Sold in 2012 to Jennifer M. and Timothy A. Johnson II.